Chandrakiran Sonrexa

-Chandrakiran Sonrexa (October 19, 1920 - May 18, 2009) (Saunareksā, Candrakiraṇa) was a writer of Hindi literature.
-Her writings in Hindi, spanning a period of 75 years have been published and translated in several languages including Russian, Hungarian, Czechoslovakian and English and also several Indian languages.
-She worked as a Script writer and Editor at All India Radio, Lucknow for over two decades (1957-1979).
-In 2001 she was awarded the title of Best Woman Hindi Short Story Writer of the 20th century by Hindi Academy (Delhi) and was presented the award by Sheila Dikshit, Chief Minister of Delhi.
+Chandrakiran Sonrexa (also written as Candrakiraṇa Saunareksā; 19 October 1920 – 18 May 2009) was a writer of Hindi literature.
+Her writings in Hindi, spanning a period of 75 years have been published and translated in several languages including Russian, Hungarian, Czech, Slovak and English and also several Indian languages.
+She worked as a Script writer and Editor at All India Radio, Lucknow for over two decades (1957–1979).
+In 2001 she was awarded the title of Best Woman Hindi Short Story Writer of the 20th century by Hindi Academy (Delhi) and was presented the award by Sheila Dikshit, the then Chief Minister of Delhi.

 Biography

 Early life

 Chandrakiran's father was a storekeeper in the military which was a transferable job.
 He was posted at Naushera in Peshawar (now in Pakistan) in 1920 where Chandrakiran, his last child, was born.
 The date or “Tithi” according to the Hindu calendar was Saptami of Durga Navratri in the month of 'Aashwin' (October).
 By the time she was one and a half year old her father was transferred to Meerut in U.P.
-(United Province then and Uttar Pradesh now).
+(United Provinces then and Uttar Pradesh now).
 At first the family rented a house in Rajban Bazar.
 But in 1923 shifted to Sadar Kabaadi Bazar which was a timber market.
 Their house was near Bholanath Temple.

 Education

 Chandrakiran's first school was Sadar Kanya Pathshala where she was admitted in class one in July 1926.
 She studied up to class 4th in this school and received a double promotion twice.
 Thus she cleared four classes in two years.
 For class 5th she joined Sadar mission school, which was run by Christian missionaries.

-She was a very bright student who though always the youngest in class, was exceptionally good at all subjects especially Mathematics, Hindi, Geography.
+She was a bright student and was good at Mathematics, Hindi, and Geography.
 The only subject she could not cope with was drawing.
-A favorite of all the teachers, Chandrakiran often had to face the jealousy and bullying of her older classmates.
+A favorite of all the teachers, Chandrakiran often had to face jealousy and bullying from her older classmates.

 Influence of the Indian freedom movement

 In the year 1931, when Mahatma Gandhi's non-cooperation movement was spreading all over the country she too started to wear Khadi (hand-spun cotton cloth).
-At the tender age of eleven she longed to participate in the sit-ins to protest at shops selling foreign liquor or clothes, and wanted to join the congress party.
+At the age of eleven she longed to participate in the sit-ins to protest at shops selling foreign liquor or clothes, and wanted to join the congress party.
 She was ready to court arrest even; of course she was not allowed to do any of these by her loving father, who doted on her.